What is Wikimedia?

 Alfred P. Sloan Foundation

-The Alfred P. Sloan Foundation, a grantmaking institution established in 1934, focuses on advancing scientific knowledge in STEM fields and economics.
-It supports research and aims to enhance public understanding of science, often backing initiatives that promote education and scientific literacy.
+The Alfred P. Sloan Foundation is a prominent grantmaking institution focused on advancing scientific knowledge across STEM fields.
+It supports research and aims to enhance public understanding of science, often backing initiatives that promote scientific literacy and early-career researchers.

 What's next for Wikimedia?